reincas/Lanthanide/docs/internals.md

 The class `SingleElements` supports you with the calculation of matrices of your own one-, two- or three-electron tensor operators in the determinantal product space.
-It exploits the fact that these matrices are necessarily sparse because all matrix elements between states which differ in more electrons than the respective tensor operator is acting on, must be zero.
+It exploits the fact that these matrices are necessarily sparse because all matrix elements for which initial and final state differ in more electrons than the respective tensor operator is acting on, must be zero.

 The `SingleElements` object for the current configuration is available in the attribute `single` of a `Lanthanide` object.
 Its method `elements(num)` generates the indices of the initial and the final state of each potentially